Debunking The Myths Of Becoming a Private Pay Therapist

 Myth 6: Clients Don’t Like Private Pay Therapist Setups

-Truth: Private pay offers potential benefits for your client, and you’ll find plenty that prefer to self-pay rather than deal with their insurance company and high deductibles.
+Truth: Private pay offers potential benefits for your client.
+You’ll find plenty that prefer to self-pay, rather than deal with their insurance company and high deductibles.

-Solution: Carefully and thoroughly explain to clients how private pay works and how it can benefit them during the initial consultation.
+Solution: Explain to clients how private pay works.
+Explain the benefits during the initial consultation.

-Firsthigh deductibles on some insurance plans can keep a client from getting any coverage for therapy.
-Depending on the individual’s policy, they might not get reimbursed any amount for sessions until they’ve met their deductible.
-With some deductibles being unrealistically high, this means the client will have to pay for the full session fee out of their own pocket.
+Firsthigh deductibles can keep a client from getting any coverage for medical care.
+Depending on their insurance plan, they might not get reimbursed any amount until they've met their deductible.
+Some are set so unrealistically high.
+This means the client will have to pay for the full session fee out-of-pocket.

-Second, not all insurance plans cover services like online therapy, telemedicine, or couple’s counseling.
-Some policies haven’t even begun offering reimbursement for a more comprehensive list of mental health services.
+Second, not all insurance plans cover online therapy.
+Telemedicine and couple's therapy are not always covered either.
+Some policies don't even offer reimbursement for a more comprehensive list of therapy services.

 We’ve only gone over three reasons, and these alone can make self-pay an attractive option for a client.
 There are several other advantages though, and they’re listed here: